MatthiasHertel/api-docs/source/index.md

 # Introduction

 Welcome to the Rescale REST API!
 Using the API you can upload input files, create jobs, and view the status of existing jobs.
 This documentation inludes examples using cURL and python.
-The python exampless use [requests](https://docs.python-requests.org/en/latest/) for https.
+The python examples use [requests](https://docs.python-requests.org/en/latest/) for https.

 All request paths must include the trailing slash (e.g. `/api/jobs/` instead of `/api/jobs`)